Xeift/Kizmeow-NFT-Discord-Bot/README.md

 # Kizmeow-OpenSea-and-Etherscan-Discord-Bot

 ### [中文版](https://github.com/Xeift/Kizmeow-OpenSea-and-Etherscan-Discord-Bot/blob/main/%E8%AE%80%E6%88%91.md) | [English Ver](https://github.com/Xeift/Kizmeow-OpenSea-and-Etherscan-Discord-Bot/blob/main/README.md)
-A simple Discord bot wrote with Python.
-Kizmeow let you track your NFT project and display some useful information(e.g. market cap, floor price, total supply...etc) by calling Etherscan and OpenSea API.(this repl is developing)
+A Discord bot wrote with Python.
+Kizmeow let you track your NFT project and display some useful information(e.g. market cap, floor price, total supply...etc) by calling Etherscan and OpenSea API.(This repl is in development)

-//this repl is not finish yet.if you want to try, you can invite the bot to your test server via [this link](https://discord.com/api/oauth2/authorize?client_id=886198731328868402&permissions=534727097920&scope=bot%20applications.commands) i will make an english ver bot and more detailed tutorial later:)
+This repl is not finish yet.
+If you want to try, you can invite the bot to your test server.
+[Chinese bot](https://discord.com/api/oauth2/authorize?client_id=886198731328868402&permissions=534727097920&scope=bot%20applications.commands) | [English bot](https://discord.com/api/oauth2/authorize?client_id=886198731328868402&permissions=534727097920&scope=bot%20applications.commands)
+I will make an  more detailed tutorial later:)

 Note
 -----------------